Lamareeb/Lamareeb/README.md

 - 👋 Hi, I’m @Lamareeb
 - 👀 I’m interested in Web Development.
-Coldfusion applications.
+I love creating Coldfusion applications.
 - 🌱 I’m currently learning anything I can to make an app or website better.
 - 💞️ I’m looking to collaborate on Coldfusion, CSS, JavaScript.
 - 📫 How to reach me ...